See it: Subway rider rattled by mask confrontation with NYPD officer in Queens station

 “I felt like it was still the right thing to do.
 I would still do it today,” he said.
 “If it’s within our legal rights to do so, I want to do so.”

-Fermin, who’s had family impacted by COVID, posted the video to Twitter because he didn’t feel there was anything to be gained by making a formal complaint.
+Fermin, whose family has been impacted by COVID, posted the video to Twitter because he didn’t feel there was anything to be gained by making a formal complaint.
 He said he’s done that before without getting results.

 “The only way I could get some kind of justice or healing was to share it,” he said.

-Mask wearing is an MTA regulation, but an agency spokesperson declined to comment on Fermin’s video.
-He directed PIX11 to the NYPD.
-The NYPD has not yet responded to a PIX11 request for comment.
+Mask-wearing is an MTA regulation, but an agency spokesperson declined to comment on Fermin’s video.
+He directed WPIX to the NYPD.
+The NYPD has not yet responded to a request for comment.